wkumari/draft-vandergaast-edns-client-subnet/README.md

       respond to client queries quickly.
 Described in [RFC1035] Section 7.

-   Forwarding Resolver  A nameserver that does not do iterative
+   Forwarding Resolver:  A nameserver that does not do iterative
       resolution itself, but instead passes that responsibility to another Recursive Resolver, called a "Forwarder" in [RFC2308] section 1.